fsafe/Capstone/README.md

 RPN Box Regression Loss: L1 loss showing how well the proposals coming out of the RPN are.
 In this case a good proposal would be one in which a lesion in contained in the proposed region predicted by the RPN.

 Objectness Loss: Binary cross entropy loss.
-The RPN output many proposals however each proposal has an objectness score which represents if the anchor contains a background or foreground object.
+The RPN outputs many proposals however each proposal has an objectness score which represents if the anchor contains a background or foreground object.
 In this case a lesion is the only foreground object.
 The Objectness loss represents the error of the objectness score.

+## Implementation and results:

+The model was trained using a Mask R-CNN which was not pretrained and the network parameters are initialized using Kaiming Initialization.
+However in this project the ResNet50_fpn backbone used in the MaskRCNN is pretained on ImageNet.
+The model is run over 10 epocs.
+During training a loss value is output however during evaluation the model metrics are outputed.
+These metrics are commonly used for lesion detection and are lesion localization fraction (LLF) and non-lesion localization fraction (NLF).
+LLF is the total number of lesions detected (at a given threshold) divided by the total number of lesions.
+NLF is the total number of detected non-lesions (i.e. false positives) divided by the total number of images.
+During each iteration the model is trained on the training set in training mode and is then put on evaluation mode and does inference on the validation set.
+The best model outputs an LLF of 67.46% and NLF of 4.97.

+Stochastic Gradient Descent Optimizer was used with:

+Initial Learning Rate:0.001, momentum=0.9, weight_decay=0.0001

+The following hyperparameters of the Mask R-CNN were also used:

+rpn_pre_nms_top_n_train=12000

+rpn_pre_nms_top_n_test=6000

+rpn_post_nms_top_n_train=2000

+rpn_post_nms_top_n_test=300

+rpn_fg_iou_thresh=0.5

+rpn_bg_iou_thresh=0.3

+rpn_positive_fraction=0.7

+bbox_reg_weights=(1.0, 1.0, 1.0, 1.0)

+box_batch_size_per_image=32

+In addition an anchor_generator (with scales 16, 24, 32, 48, 96 and aspect ratios 0.5, 1.0, 2.0) and an RPNHead was created and passed during model creation.